-"Competitive Team Sports" is a semester course designed for athletic, completive students.
+"Competitive Team Sports" is a semester course designed for athletic, competitive students.
 A greater emphasis will be placed on the competitive aspects of team sports.
 Students will participate in badminton, basketball, football/soccer, volleyball units.
 Students choosing to enroll in "Competitive Team Sports" should enjoy competition, have a basic knowledge of these sports, and are confident they can execute the skills and strategies associated with the majority of these activities.

+0.5 credit

-Team Sports0621010-11-120.5 creditPrereq.: Intro to Health & Fitness
+Prereq.: Intro to Health & Fitness